Skip to main content

 Creating an API User

 Bandwidth provides a 'user-based' permission and authentication scheme.
-It's recommended to create a new user with ONLY API access and the necessary roles on your account.
+It is required to use an API-only user.
+If you have not done so, please create a new user while following the directions for Allow user credentials to authenticate API.
+Assign only the necessary roles on your user.
 The API user can be leveraged to access all of Bandwidth's APIs.

 note